KDE Plasma: Plasma 6

 KDE Plasma 6 is the sixth and current generation of the graphical workspaces environment made by KDE.
 It is the successor to Plasma 5 and was initially released on 28 February 2024.

 Plasma 6 changes the default display server from X11 to Wayland, though the former is still available.

 As of version 6.4, the X11 version is no longer installed by default and the KWin (the KDE window manager) codebase is split into kwin and kwin_x11.
 Kwin is the default Wayland version and will see active development.
 New fixes are developed for kwin first and backported later to kwin_x11.
-Version kwin_x11 is maintained until Plasma 7 and no new features are expected to be backported.
+Version kwin_x11 is maintained until Plasma 6.8 and no new features are expected to be backported.

 Variants

 Plasma Desktop

 Plasma Desktop is the default and primary variant of KDE Plasma, designed for desktop PCs and laptops.
 It offers full support for widgets, desktop effects, multiple monitors, and extensive customization options.

-With the release of Plasma 6 as part of the KDE MegaRelease 6 (February 28, 2024), Wayland became the default display protocol, although X11 remains available as an alternative.
+With the release of Plasma 6 as part of the KDE MegaRelease 6 (28 February 2024), Wayland became the default display protocol, although X11 remains available as an alternative.
+Plasma 6.8, scheduled for release on October 2026, is planned to drop the X11 session entirely, with only XWayland remaining to support X11 applications.

 Notable improvements in Plasma 6 include: